 I based all my cooking times using a 12-pound turkey.
 Don’t worry if yours is larger; simply plan for the roasting time to take about 50% longer than a thawed one.
 For example, a normal 4-hour roasting time will now take about 6 hours.

-Unwrap turkey-sicle and place it on a rack in a shallow roasting pan.
+Cooking a frozen turkey-sicle is easy, just unwrap it and place it on a rack in a shallow roasting pan.
 (Don’t worry about pulling out the bag of giblets; we’ll talk about it later.)
 If you don’t have a rack, use something, like a cookie cooling rack, to lift it up so the hot air can circulate all around the bird.
 Try to use a pan with shallow sides.
 This also helps the oven’s hot air to do its thing.

 Set the oven to 325 degrees and pop the bird in for 2 hours.
 Don’t even think about peeking!